 Breathability

 Ah, the great debate.
 Would you rather have a jacket that blocks air completely (windproof) or one that allows air to move freely from one side to the other (breathable)?
 As you can imagine, it’s no small task for a fabric to do both.
-But for those who want to have their cake and eat it too, it’s a good thing you live in 2024.
-This category is evolving quickly and many of the windbreaker jacket models included in this article are fairly competent at both, though Patagonia's Airshed Pro is one of our favorites for breathability.
+But for those who want to have their cake and eat it too, it’s a good thing you live in this modern era.
+This category is evolving quickly, and many of the windbreaker jacket models included in this article are fairly competent at both, though Patagonia's Airshed Pro is one of our favorites for breathability.

 Before you go looking for the most breathable jacket money can buy, it’s important to consider your end use.
 If you just plan on using your windbreaker for lower-intensity activities like casual hiking or travel, a less air-permeable jacket will do the trick.
 Look for 100% nylon or polyester builds here (many of the models in our “hiking” category fit this bill), and the good news is that these models generally come with lower price tags.
 For high-output activities like running, climbing, backcountry skiing—even rigorous hiking and backpacking—we recommend a more breathable windbreaker.
 These jackets often are made with stretch-woven fabrics or more complex blends, incorporate features like vents or mesh panels, and are more expensive.
 To help you navigate these complexities, keep an eye on our category designations—hiking, alpine, and running—to find the best fit for you.